 At least since Jordan Peterson, a clinical psychologist and professor at the University of Toronto, and his daughter Mikhaila shared their incredible experiences on Joe Rogan’s podcast, the carnivore diet has been the talk of the town.

-Accordingly, you may have heard of people who have experienced significant improvements from body fat to depression and autoimmune disease on a carnivore diet plan and want to give it a try.
+Accordingly, you may have heard of people who have experienced significant improvements from body fat to depression and autoimmune disease on a carnivore diet plan and want to try it.

 If so, this is the article for you.
 In this post, I explain the science behind the carnivore diet and show you examples of diet plans to get you started, if any.